 - What standards/accreditation is the residential treatment center following?
 Some states license these programs and others do not.
-Are they Joint Commision Accredited?
-JCAHO Accreditation, CARF Accreditation?
-This is where it gets REALLY confusing, so if a state does not license, then be sure that there is an outside accrediting body by JCAHO Accreditation or CARF Accreditation.
+Are they Joint Commision Accredited or CARF Accreditation?
+This is where it gets REALLY confusing, so if a state does not license, then be sure that there is an independent accrediting body.

-- If the treatment program is covered by insurance, what do they have to do for that?
+- If the treatment program is covered by your insurance policy, what does the treatment center have to do for that?

-Questions to think about if you are entraining an integrated therapeutic program with residential support:
+Questions to think about if you are entertaining an integrated therapeutic program with residential support: